 Getting a Taxi

-Negatives: The most expensive option and if you hit traffic, you could see your travel time doubling and sitting in traffic is not the best way to start your trip.
+Cons: The most expensive option and if you hit traffic, you could see your travel time doubling and sitting in traffic is not the best way to start your trip.
 Still cheap compared to other cities of Shanghai’s size, you aren’t going to be spending more than US$30 for most downtown locations.

 The High-Speed Maglev Train